 As an example of endless “processing” by Seattle City Council, how much longer will it take for City Council to decide upon a plan to help the homeless?
 They have already been discussing this for years and years without enacting an effective plan.

 I do not mean to equate Wedgwood’s zoning request with the seriousness of issues such as homelessness.
 My point is the ineffectiveness of the current Seattle City Council to take any action on anything in a timely manner.

 The Future of 35th Plan was completed in 2014 and presented to City Council’s Land Use Committee in February 2015, but promised action on the Plan has not taken place.
 My recent inquiries to City Council members received no response.
 As yet there is no indication of action on the Future of 35th Ave Plan or on City-wide zoning plans.

 While we are waiting and waiting for City Council to take action, uncontrolled development is destroying the Wedgwood business district. it is too late for some buildings in Wedgwood as more buildings in the commercial zone are being lost to the pressures of townhouse developments.
-As of 2017 the City of Seattle has also threatened to remove all streetside parking along 35th Avenue NE in the Wedgwood business district.
+As of 2017-2018 the City of Seattle has also threatened to remove all curbside parking along 35th Ave NE, which is another threat to the Wedgwood business district.

 On September 27, 2016, one building in a cluster of the office complex built by Albert Balch, Wedgwood’s original developer, was demolished.
 The building at 8038 35th Ave NE was replaced by six three-story townhouse structures.
 Then on August 8, 2018, the next building, 8044 35th Ave NE, pictured below, was demolished and will be replaced by more townhouses.
 These much-taller, densely clustered buildings obstruct visibility and access to businesses, and take up the former parking area.
 This block was in need of adjustment of the zoning to preserve the business district, as requested by the Future of 35th Project, but it was never done.